by Susan Flantzer © Unofficial Royalty 2017

 The Engagement

-Sarah and Andrew had crossed paths throughout their lives, but they first really noticed each other a couple of years prior to the engagement at a weekend party at Floors Castle, the Scottish home of the Duke and Duchess of Roxburghe.
+Sarah and Andrew had crossed paths throughout their lives, but they first really noticed each other a couple of years before the engagement at a weekend party at Floors Castle, the Scottish home of the Duke and Duchess of Roxburghe.
 Fascinated by Sarah’s red hair, Andrew spent the weekend photographing her.
 However, both Sarah and Andrew were involved with others at the time.
 Despite this, a friendship began to develop.

 Sarah visited Windsor Castle, attended Ascot Week, dined at Buckingham Palace, and attended the ballet at Covent Garden with Andrew.
 Their friendship was slowly becoming something more.
 Their budding romance was helped along by the matchmaking skills of the Princess of Wales.
 Diana and Andrew, having been childhood neighbors at Sandringham, were longtime friends.
 At one time, there had been speculation that Diana and Andrew would eventually marry.
 Diana was still close to her brother-in-law and Sarah was a good friend.
 Diana thought it would be a marvelous idea for her two dear friends to marry.